 - It’s easier to palpate (touch) the bones under the muscles due to the thinness of the dog in the area of the lumbar spine (the part of the back between the ribs and the pelvis) and on the legs

 Osteoarthritis is incurable, so prevention is the best way to protect your dog’s health and to delay its onset.
 You can do this by introducing preparations that contain green-lipped mussel (GLM), omega-3 fatty acids, MSM, glucosamine, and chondroitin into your dog’s daily diet.
-All these supplements can be found in a product called Pup Science Hip & Joint Relief, and they give the best results in alternative methods to help your dog’s cartilage and joints recover.

 It’s necessary to take the dog for walks regularly and maintain his physical activity, and in case of injuries of any type, to react in a timely manner.
 Acupuncture and the use of various mixtures of Chinese herbs that have a supportive effect on the joints can be used as one of the forms of alternative therapy.